 If someone is completely uninterested in buying your product they won’t bother to object.
 The fact they are talking out their concerns means that they are giving you a chance to answer.
 For example, an objection that competitor’s product is cheaper gives you the opportunity to explain why yours is the better option.

-Following steps are helpful to learn how to effectively handle objections.
+Following steps are helpful to learn how to effectively handle sales objections:

 Remember that the objections will happen so learn to anticipate them.
 You can also be better prepared by rehearsing standard answers to standard questions.